Side Pocket

-is a pocket billiards simulation released as an arcade video game by Data East in 1986.
+is a 1986 billiards video game developed and published by Data East for arcades.
 It was ported to the Nintendo Entertainment System and Game Boy, while an enhanced remake was later released on the Sega Genesis, Super Nintendo Entertainment System, and Game Gear.
 The game spawned two sequels, as well as arcade spin-off series titled Pocket Gal.

 G-Mode owns the intellectual property rights to the Side Pocket series, and licenses these games globally.